Three of Cups – Celebrating the Three-Year Anniversary of my TBI

 Raise Your Cup

 I have never been busier in my life.
 I readily admit that I sometimes miss those days, living it up in New York City.
 I was busy then too: a different kind of busy.
 Those days were really good times and I am so glad that I had them, and even more appreciative that I am fortunate enough to be able to tell these stories.
 My mother likes to say that I was “livin’ la vida loca,” meaning that I was living a wild life.
-I had found a way to support myself in a party atmosphere, which was exactly what I wanted to do.
+I had found a way to support myself in an atmosphere where people feel good, which was exactly what I wanted to do.
 So much of my experiences during that time made me who I am and prepared me to meet the obstacles that are coming.

 As I reflect on the three-year anniversary of my traumatic brain injury, Frank’s lyrics echo in my mind, framing the life changing events that were soon to come my way.
 I was most definitely riding high in April, 2011, and I was seriously shot down in May.
 I am eternally grateful for the incredible support of all of the doctors, nurses, counselors, friends, family and to everyone of my readers.
 Three years later, I am humbled and grateful to be able to celebrate the new heights that I am now climbing.
 Let’s raise our cups… Here’s to next year.
 Cheers!